Don't Buy Useless Travel Gadgets

 Don't Be a Target

-Plan a Little, Not a Lot
+Plan a Little, But Not Too Much

 From unexpected transportation delays to beautiful places that you just can't leave, Asia has a way of destroying the best-planned itineraries.
 Maintaining a rigid schedule or trying to squeeze in too many places in a short amount of time will only increase your blood pressure.
+Instead, choose a few less destinations so you can enjoy the ones you see.

 Don't Rely Too Much on Guidebooks

 While having a popular guidebook can be comforting in a new place, keep in mind that the writers certainly did not have time to visit every hotel, restaurant, and attraction at a destination.
-Loads of places to eat, sleep, and visit didn't make it into your guidebook because time and space are limited.
+Loads of places to eat, sleep, and visit didn't make it into your guidebook because time and space were limited.